Stalker with a Test Tube

 - Becomes a major plot point in The Five Star Stories, where budding Mad Scientist Meeth Silver Ballanche uses a sample of Sword Saint Douglas Kaien's DNA to impregnate herself.
 Their offspring, Maximum HOLTFORS Ballanche Kaien does indeed grow up to be the ultimate lifeform and even ascends to become a member of the series' small collection of Physical Gods.

 - Ringo Oginome's real goal and the corollary of her "Project M" (in which "M" = "maternity") in Mawaru-Penguindrum.
 Ringo's dead sister Momoka had planned her whole life with the goal of being happy with her boyfriend Tabuki, culminating with her writing in her diary that she and Tabuki would have kids.
 Desperate to get her and Momoka's parents back together, Ringo took up Momoka's goals to "become Momoka" and mend her broken family life, therefore she wanted to be impregnated by Tabuki.
-And she didn't stop at ANYTHING to try getting her "happy ending"... at least until her friend Shouma LOUDLY called her out on it and then got hit by a car to protect her.
+And she didn't stop at ANYTHING to try getting her "happy ending"... at least until her friend and future Love Interest Shouma LOUDLY called her out on it, got hit by a car to protect her, and later told her "you should Be Yourself, not your older sister".

 - Similar to Wicked City, but played much much lighter: Koshi and Momoko's Arranged Marriage in Sumomo Mo Momo Mo is for the purposes of siring a child to cement a treaty between two powerful martial arts clans.